Delta Air Lines Flight 318: Aircraft

-The Douglas DC-3 involved, registered N28345 (msn 2224) was built in 1940 and had accumulated 39,000 flight hours during her 13 year long service.
-The aircraft was in use of Delta Air Lines during its last flight on 17 May 1953.
+The Douglas DC-3 involved, registered N28345 (msn 2224) was built in 1940 and had accumulated 39,000 flight hours during its 13 years of service.

 Aftermath

 The aircraft was destroyed in the accident, while all but one of the 20 occupants of the flight were killed.
 An investigation of the accident revealed that the aircraft had been forced to the ground by a sudden downdraft which was caused by the thunderstorm it was flying in at the time, resulting in the loss of control over the aircraft and subsequent crash.
 A contributing factor to the crash was the captain's decision to go into the storm rather than to avoid it as it was adhered by the company's directives.